graelo/website/content/tokio/tutorial/shared-state.md

 ---

 So far, we have a key-value server working.
 However, there is a major flaw: state is not shared across connections.
-We will fix that in this article.
+We will fix that in this chapter.

 # Strategies